EPCCed/eidf-docs/docs/services/s3/getting-started.md

-# Tutorial introduction to the EIDF S3 Service
+# Getting started with S3 and the EIDF S3 Service

 ---